djangofan/html-test-site/README.md

 Get up and running with three steps:
 <ol>
 <li>Download the .zip distribution of this archive.
 Unzip it anywhere.</li>
-<li>Run with Gradle task set "clean copyToLib wrapper compileJava".
+<li>Run with Gradle tasks "clean copyToLib compileJava".
 There is also a<br/>
    'startWeb' Gradle task if  you choose to use it but it isn't really necessary.</li>
 <li>Run the included 'startWeb.bat' directly. (startWeb.sh coming soon)</li>
 </ol>